 Heat Cramps, First Aid

 Heat cramps are a form of heat illness.
 Heat illness occurs when a person’s core body temperature rises above a safe level of the body’s internal temperature range.
 Heat cramps are the earliest sign of heat illness.
-Loss of salt in the body due to excessive perspiring causes the painful, involuntary muscle spasms.
-If the person does not take precautions to cool off and rehydrate at this point, more severe stages of heat illness will occur in a rapid progression, resulting in a potentially life-threatening situation.
+Loss of salt in the body due to excessive perspiration causes painful, involuntary muscle spasms.
+If the person does not take precautions to cool off and rehydrate at this early stage of heat illness, more severe stages will occur in rapid progression, resulting in a potentially life-threatening situation.

-See the Heat Exhaustion or Heatstroke topics via the Disease List if later stages of heat illness are suspected.
+See the Heat Exhaustion and Heatstroke topics if later stages of heat illness are suspected.

 Who's At Risk?

-People most susceptible to heat cramps are those who are outdoors on a hot, humid day or those inside in a poorly ventilated area, particularly children, the elderly, or the obese.
-Children and the elderly show the fastest progression of symptoms and can collapse suddenly.
+People most susceptible to heat cramps are those outdoors on a hot, humid day or those inside in a poorly ventilated area, particularly children, older adults, or people who are overweight.
+Children and older adults may experience a fast progression of symptoms and can collapse suddenly.

 Signs & Symptoms

-Heat cramps often present as muscle cramps (eg, in the legs, arms, abdomen, or back), heavy perspiration, and weakness/lightheadedness.
+Heat cramps often present as muscle cramps (eg, in the legs, arms, abdomen, or back), heavy perspiration, and weakness or lightheadedness.
 The cramps are often more painful and last longer than the type of leg cramps that occur during the night.

-• Heat exhaustion – Feelings of nausea, light-headedness, or thirst, and the person may act irrationally, have dilated pupils (pupils are larger than normal), be very sweaty, or have cool and moist skin that is either reddened or pale.
+• Heat exhaustion includes feelings of nausea, lightheadedness, and thirst, and the person may act irrationally, have dilated pupils (pupils larger than normal), be very sweaty, or have cool and moist skin that is either red or paler than usual.

 • Heatstroke includes some or all of the following symptoms:

-• Skin that is red and hot with lack of sweating (sweating that has stopped)
+• Skin that is red and hot with lack of sweating (sweating has stopped)

 • Small pupils